 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container featuring a heavier floor plate and thick, ribbed sides to a lowboy transport.
-We cap the fill volume well below the visual rim to keep axle weight legal; this low-wall profile prevents overloading.
-We also manage your general construction debris service for mixed site loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
+For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate; we cap the fill volume below the visual rim so the Lowboy axle weight stays legal.
+We set these heavy-duty units for specific roof tear-offs, or we provide our general construction debris service for your typical mixed-load projects.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs move on tight schedules; the roll-off shouldn’t slow the crew.
-Dispatch coordinates a same-day haul-out to match the crew’s demobilization window, freeing the driveway for inspection or gutter reinstall before the homeowner signs off.
-Des Moines crews route the swap-out fast!
+Tear-offs run tight; the roll-off shouldn’t slow crews down.
+Dispatch coordinates same-day haul-out around the crew’s demobilization window so the container frees up for inspection or gutter reinstall before the homeowner walks the driveway.
+Polk crews stage this swap-out daily.